 • Related to the tracking of the behavior of EU residents.

-In many aspects, the Swiss nFADP is similar to the guidelines of the European General Data Protection Regulation (GDPR).
+In many aspects, the Swiss nFADP is similar to the guidelines of Europe's GDPR.
 However, the new federal law presents some particularities:

 • Its requirements are less stringent;

-• In the new Swiss FADP, appointing a data protection advisor is recommended, but not mandatory.
+• In the new Swiss FADP, appointing a data protection advisor is recommended, but not mandatory for private companies.
 The GDPR requires a data protection officer (DPO) in some cases;

 • In case of a data breach, the GDPR requires a 72-hour deadline to alert the relevant authorities.
 The revised FADP requires "as soon as possible" notice;

 By choosing Didomi, you create value with trust worldwide, making privacy a unique customer experience.
-With our consent and preference management solution, you can:
+With our Consent Management Platform (CMP), you can:

-• Showcase your transparency for the collection of personal data;
+• Showcase your transparency in the collection of personal data

-• Synchronize personal data between CRM and marketing automation tools.
+• Synchronize consent data with your CRM and marketing automation tools

 Request a demo